-Mistake-2: Lacking Awareness of Financial Markets
+Mistake 2: Lacking Awareness of Financial Markets

-Millions of people worldwide lack sufficient or sometimes basic knowledge about workings of the financial market.
+Millions of people worldwide lack sufficient or sometimes basic knowledge about the workings of the financial market.
 They end up investing money in traditional savings plans and schemes offered by banks and financial institutions, without knowing that better as well as safer options are available for earning higher returns.

 Avoid this mistake and make your money work harder.
 You can invest safely in a variety of financial instruments.

 These bonds are guaranteed by your government.
 Usually, they offer a much higher rate of interest when compared with traditional Term Deposits and regular saving schemes.

 Invest part of your savings in government bonds.
 Look for the latest offerings, interest rates, and other benefits they offer such as tax savings and hedging against economic downturns.

 Buying a home is often a lifetime achievement, regardless of which part of the world you dwell.
 Understandably, owning a home means securing your future.
 However, most people ignore some basics while buying a house such as taxes n property, home insurance, mortgage rates, maintenance costs, and transportation expenses.
 Look for these hidden expenses you will incur before you buy a house.
 Some of these costs can bleed your income.